Glasgow-AI4BioMed/Knowledge-Incorporation-Frameworks-Using-LLMs/README.md

 We welcome your contributions!

-- **Add Missing Papers**: Submit suggestions via [Issues](https://github.com/Glasgow-AI4BioMed/Knowledge-Incorporation-Frameworks-Using-LLMs/issues) or [Pull Requests](https://github.com/Glasgow-AI4BioMed/Knowledge-Incorporation-Frameworks-
+- **Add Missing Papers**: Submit suggestions via [Issues](https://github.com/Glasgow-AI4BioMed/Knowledge-Incorporation-Frameworks-Using-LLMs/issues) or [Pull Requests](https://github.com/Glasgow-AI4BioMed/Knowledge-Incorporation-Frameworks-Using-LLMs/pulls).
+- **Share Your Ideas**: Let us know how we can improve or expand this repository.

+---

+## 📜 Licence

+This project is licensed under the [MIT Licence](https://github.com/Glasgow-AI4BioMed/Knowledge-Incorporation-Frameworks-Using-LLMs/blob/main/LICENSE).

+---